BrandonNgo721k/CMPE283/assignment2/README.md

   15. Installed the virt-manager
   > sudo apt-get install virt-manager
   16. Create nested VM
+  17. install cpui and make
+  > sudo apt-get install make
-  17. Tested the code using cpuid -l 0x4FFFFFE
+  19. Tested the code using cpuid -l 0x4FFFFFE
+  20. compile and run test code

 #### Comment on the frequency of exits – does the number of exits increase at a stable rate?
 No, the number of exits increase is not at stable rate.